 The simple answer is yes – blockchain is secure.
 When users store their data across a decentralized network, it eliminates the threats that systems with a centralized point of vulnerability experience.
 Hackers are not able to manipulate the data in the same way because of the public access and ability to scrutinize data integrity.
 Users can see where mistakes are made and will not allow them to join the chain.
 Any other malicious actions are eliminated due to reconciliation measures.

-Blockchain uses sophisticated encryption method to protect its data.
+Blockchain uses a sophisticated encryption method to protect its data.
 Individual users wanting to access their data have a digital wallet made up of two keys – a public and a private key.
 These keys are codes that are given to a user when they initiate their first cryptocurrency transaction.
 Both are unique and can be user identifiers.

 • Public Keys – are long, randomly generated strings of numbers (cryptographic codes) that allow users to receive cryptocurrencies into their account.
 These allow users to send transactions to the distributed network of nodes to be verified.
 A public address is a shortened and compressed version of the public key and acts as a destination for users to send currency – like a bank account.
 Ex.
 A school locker.